-Outlandish is a new podcast by Ed Scott focusing on the burgeoning trail running scene in Southeast England.
+Outlandish is a new podcast by Ed Scott fo- Mindset Secrets From The World's Best Ultraruncusing on the burgeoning trail running scene in ner Southeast England.
 The first episode features Chris Bradley the founder and director of Runaway Adventures.

-The Women's Running podcast - Every week on the award winning Women's Running podcast, Esther and Holly talk about all things running, women, health and fitness with their own brand of happy, irreverent chat.
+The Women's Running podcast - Every week on Running Thames Path 100 - Race Special Tris the award winning Women's Running podcast, takes on the Thames Path Esther and Holly talk about all things running, 100 which follows the fawomen, health and fitness with their own brand mous river's banks from the of happy, irreverent chat.
 Ep 97.
-Running as punishment, sport addiction, disordered eating, psychology.
+Running as heart of London to Oxford. punishment, sport addiction, disordered eating, psychology.

 The Running Hub hosted by Katie Tucker and James Down, online running coaches from Milton Keynes.
-How To Prepare For Your Next Training Block -Episode 106
+How To Prepare For Your Next Train-